Kardelio/dotfiles/help.md

 At command on mac is disabled by default, use the above page to enable it REQUIRES ROOT

-## git log master..branch --oneline | tail -1
+## Git branch commits
-    -get first commit of branch after it branched away from its parent
+Get the first commit of brach AFTER it was branched away from its parent
+    git log master..branch --oneline | tail -1

 ## useful android livedata
     val prompt: LiveData<PromoPrompt?> = promoRepository.getPromotionPromptData().asLiveData()